2022 Gartner® Magic Quadrant™ SIEM

-DevOps includes two key processes—Continuous Integration, (CI) and Continuous Delivery.
+DevOps includes two key processes— continuous integration (CI) and continuous delivery.
 In a rush to get on the DevOps bandwagon, some organizations set up a Git repository and a Jenkins server and call it DevOps.
-While this approach may improve their development to some extent, their releases are still chaotic, because Git and Jenkins do not fully automate the release process.
+However, releases are still chaotic because Git and Jenkins do not fully automate the release process.

-To complete your transition to DevOps, continuous builds and tests are not enough.
+To complete your transition to DevOps, continuous builds and tests are needed.
 You need to go the last mile and continuously deploy, too.
-Continuous Delivery is the method of releasing an app in short cycles, up to multiple times a day.
-This requires building and testing code so that it’s release-ready from the start.
+Continuous delivery is releasing an app in short cycles, up to multiple times a day, and requires building and testing code so that it’s release-ready from the start.

 Here are the main benefits of CD:

 You can deploy your code in two ways with CodeDeploy.